 |Administrative Office of the Courts (Delaware and other states)||Delaware State Bureau of Investigation|

 |Public Defender’s Office(Delaware and other states)||Juvenile Detention Centers (Delaware and other states)|

 The Criminal Justice Club is formed and led by students.
 As a student enrichment organization, it promotes awareness of life after college by hosting guest speakers and social activities that allow for informal interaction among students, faculty and professionals.

 CJ Club activities include field trips, guest speakers, mock interviews, fundraising strategies and discussions regarding the Criminal Justice field.
 The Criminal Justice Club has taken trips to such places as: The Federal Bureau of Investigation, Delaware Correctional Center, Baylor Correctional Institution for Women and The Ferris School.

 NOBLE (National Organization of Black Law Enforcement Executives)

 The mission of the National Organization of Black Law Enforcement Executives (NOBLE) is to ensure equity in the administration of justice in the provision of public service to all communities and to serve as the conscience of law enforcement by being committed to justice by action.
 The vision/goal of NOBLE is to be recognized as a highly competent, public service organization that is at the forefront of providing solutions to law enforcement issues and concerns, as well as to the ever-changing needs of our communities.

 DSU hosts the only college chapter of NOBLE.
-NOBLE not only allows students to interact with professionals, but it also has a Mentoring Program that allows students to shadow a professional.
-It can also be used as an internship.
+NOBLE not only allows students to interact with professionals, but it also has a Mentoring Program that allows students to shadow a professional, and it provides students with opportunities to network and secure internships.
 Students must maintain a GPA of 3.0 to participate.
 Students interested in NOBLE must complete and submit an application to the Department of Sociology and Criminal Justice.